antonio-bakula/SeleniumWebDriverTools/README.md

 # SeleniumWebDriverTools

-## Abstract Unit Test class that offers functionalities:
+## Abstract Unit Test class for Selenium Web Driver that offers functionalities:

 - captures screenshots of the full screen and the currently visible screen when a test fails, and attaches the files to the test so that they are visible in, for example, the DevOps test runner
 - enables testing in mobile mode using the `[MobileEmulation]` attribute set on the test class